pimlie/nuxt-custom-element/README.md

 > Publish your Nuxt SPA as a vue-custom-element

-`nuxt-custom-element` uses [`vue-custom-element`](https://github.com/karol-f/vue-custom-element) to publish your Nuxt SPA as a custom element / web-component.
+`nuxt-custom-element` is a Nuxt.js module that uses [`vue-custom-element`](https://github.com/karol-f/vue-custom-element) to publish your Nuxt SPA as a custom element / web-component.

 ## Example